Luther Grosvenor

 In June 2018, performing as Ariel Bender, Grosvenor played three Mott The Hoople reunion shows with Hunter and 1974 Mott pianist Morgan Fisher, backed by Hunter's Rant Band.
 The shows were at festivals in Spain and the United Kingdom and a concert in Norway.
-In April 2019, performing as Ariel Bender, Grosvenor played 14 Mott the Hoople reunion shows – eight in the U.S., six in the U.K. – with Hunter and 1974 Mott pianist Morgan Fisher, backed by Hunter's Rant Band.
-Later in 2019, a planned MTH 74 11-city swing largely through the southern U.S. was canceled because of Hunter's bout with tinnitus.
+In April 2019, performing as Ariel Bender, Grosvenor played 14 Mott the Hoople reunion shows – eight in the US, six in the UK – with Hunter and 1974 Mott pianist Morgan Fisher, backed by Hunter's Rant Band.
+Later in 2019, a planned MTH 74 11-city swing largely through the southern US was canceled because of Hunter's bout with tinnitus.